arshit09/Ezzz/README.md

 # Ezzz - Kali Linux Tool

-**DISCLAIMER:** ***Ezzz tool is only for testing purposes and can only be used where strict consent has been given.
-Do not use this for any illegal/unethical purposes.***
+**DISCLAIMER:** ***Ezzz tool is only for testing, education purposes and can only be used where strict consent has been given.
+Any coincidence because of using this tool represents only and only result of your actions.
+The author does not hold any responsibility for the illegal/unethical use of this tool.***

 An Easy tool to craft payloads/backdoors.